CEO Picks - The most popular editorials that have stood the test of time!

 Continued here

-Japan's fastidiousness in matters of cleaning struck outside observers from the earliest moments of contact.
+The Long History of Japan's Tidying Up Japan's fastidiousness in matters of cleaning struck outside observers from the earliest moments of contact.
 Commodore Matthew Perry, whose gunboat diplomacy opened Japan to the West in 1854, marvelled at the organization of the streets in the port city of Shimoda and "the cleanliness and healthfulness of the place."
 The British diplomat Sir Rutherford Alcock noted "a great love of order and cleanliness" in his "Narrative of a Three Years Residence in Japan," from 1863, and, a few years later, the American educator William Elliot Griffis commended "the habit of daily bathing and other methods of cleanliness."
 If Marie Kondo's book sales are an indication, Westerners haven't lost their fascination with this aspect of Japanese culture.
 But her work is just the most recent manifestation of a long tradition of cleanliness, one that reaches a zenith in the ohsoji, the "great cleaning" that is carried out at the end of December in anticipation of the New Year.

 Continued here

-You can't avoid fighting.
+The Psychology Behind Sibling Rivalry You can't avoid fighting.
 You can only hope to contain it.

 My 4- and 8-year-old are closer now than they were before the pandemic - I hear the sounds of giggling wafting from their bedroom several times a night.
 But the more time my girls spend together, the more they fight, too.